5-minute read

 So, how can we combine the two into a plan that won’t fail?

-There are five elements necessary for a successful change, each of which requires an equal balance of change management and change leadership:
+Our change management consulting experts have identified five elements necessary for a successful change, each of which requires an equal balance of change management and change leadership:

 1. Gain buy-in

 Change is a team effort; it can’t be achieved without real participation and enthusiasm from those involved.
 Preparing for an important change by getting buy-in from only senior management may seem like all you need, but expecting a trickle-down effect to work is asking for trouble.
-For long-lasting success, employees at all levels need to buy in early and be convinced of two things: why the change is important and how it can help them.
+Change management consulting experts know that for long-lasting success, employees at all levels need to buy in early and be convinced of two things: why the change is important and how it can help them.
 One important thing to remember is that message and delivery are equally important.
 When people are invited to be part of a conversation, they feel respected and empowered.
 They can express their thoughts, questions, and concerns—and those with answers are given an opportunity to prevent conflicts and avoid deployment bottlenecks.
 This exchange of ideas creates a solid foundation for the organization to affect change as a team.

 2. Develop true urgency